volkandindar/agartha/README.md

 	- **Command Injection / Remote Code Execution**: It creates command dictionary lists for both unix and windows environments with different combinations.
 	- **SQL Injection**: It creates Stacked Queries, Boolean-Based, Union-Based and Time-Based SQL Injection wordlist for various databases to help finding vulnerable spots.
 - **Authorization Matrix**: It creates an access role matrix based on user sessions and URL lists to determine authorization/authentication related access violation issues.
 	- You can use **'SiteMap'** generator feature to create URL list.
-It will populate visible links automatically and the result depends on the user's header.
+It will populate visible links automatically and the result will depend on the user's header.
 	- Or you can provide URL list by yourself.
 - And **Copy as JavaScript**: It converts Http requests to JavaScript code to be useful for further XSS exploitation and more.<br/><br/>